Mojzesovo

 Mojzesovo (Özdöge) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1273.

 During its existence, this village was named Izdeg, name of the only family of the village of Mojzesovo who survived from Turkish invasion.

 Geography

 The village lies at an altitude of 130 metres and covers an area of 7.495 km².
 It has a population of about 1370 people.

+Population

 Ethnicity

 The population is about 99.5% Slovak.

 Facilities

 The village has a public library, a gym and football pitch.